Hamiltonians Without Ultraviolet Divergence for Quantum Field Theories: Abstract

 \section{Abstract}

-We propose a novel type of Hamiltonians for quantum field theories.
-They are mathematically well-defined (and in particular, ultraviolet finite) without any ultraviolet cut-off such as smearing out the particles over a nonzero radius; rather, the particles are assigned radius zero.
-We describe explicit examples of such Hamiltonians.
-Their definition, which is best expressed in the particle--position representation of the wave function, involves a novel type of boundary condition on the wave function, which we call an \emph{interior--boundary condition}.
+We propose a way of defining Hamiltonians for quantum field theories without any renormalization procedure.
+The resulting Hamiltonians, called IBC Hamiltonians, are mathematically well-defined (and in particular, ultraviolet finite) without an ultraviolet cut-off such as smearing out the particles over a nonzero radius; rather, the particles are assigned radius zero.
+These Hamiltonians agree with those obtained through renormalization whenever both are known to exist.
+We describe explicit examples of IBC Hamiltonians.
+Their definition, which is best expressed in the particle--position representation of the wave function, involves a kind of boundary condition on the wave function, which we call an \emph{interior--boundary condition} (IBC).
 The relevant configuration space is one of a variable number of particles, and the relevant boundary consists of the configurations with two or more particles at the same location.
-The interior--boundary condition relates the value (or derivative) of the wave function at a boundary point to the value of the wave function at an interior point (here, in a sector of configuration space corresponding to a lesser number of particles).
+The IBC relates the value (or derivative) of the wave function at a boundary point to the value of the wave function at an interior point (here, in a sector of configuration space corresponding to a lesser number of particles).